 - Eat at least two servings of fish (preferably oily fish) per week.

 - Consider regularly eating whole grains and nuts.

 - Keep the amount of salt in your diet to less than 6 g per day.

 - Limit alcohol intake to less than 14 units per week for men and less than 14 units per week for women.
-See also separate leaflet called Alcohol and Sensible Drinking.
+See also the separate leaflet called Alcohol and Sensible Drinking.

 - Avoid or reduce the following in your diet: